LegoKam/scripts/replayAccessLogs/README.md

 3. Run output.sh to send requests to the servers.

-Command syntax:: java RequestGenerator <absolute path to AEM or Apache access log> <command prefix>
+Command syntax:: java RequestGenerator "absolute path to AEM or Apache access log" "command prefix"

 ::Example Usages::